skothagadimulesoft/na-north-platform-team-repo/CONNECTORS/SNMP/SNMPConnector/README.md

 ### NOTE:
 This is not a production ready artifact.
 It is a POC that can be used to test out how SNMP traps can for instance be ingested and then forwarded upstream via a wide array of messaging mechanism (see accompanying Mule project that illustrates the forwarding of SNMP Traps over Kafka).

-In order to use this follow the following steps:
+In order to test out the connector perform the following steps:

 1) copy the current project into your Mule Studio Workspace